 - Once up and sorted out, you will probably opt for coffee and breakfast in camp.
 The night before the PH will have organised a lunch box if you intend staying out for lunch.
 He will also have briefed the hunting crew with the plan for the next day, so they know what is mainly going to hunted and whether they need to load bait meat and baiting equipment, if that is on the agenda.

 - Your hunt team will be getting themselves and the vehicle ready, loading fresh supplies of cold drinks, snacks, lunch, etc. It will generally be about first light when you depart the camp.
-Your tracker may often offer to place your rifle into the rack on the truck, plus load your day bag.
+Your tracker may often offer to place your rifle into the rack on the truck.
 If you prefer to do this yourself, just let him know.

 - Once clear of the camp area, you can sort your rifle out with the correct ammo in the magazine.
 You might be after a specific animal or any animal that crosses your path.
 Once you see spoor or are in the likely area or see the animal you want, you will get out of the truck and start off on foot.
 You can spend up to 6 or 8 hours walking especially if you are hunting elephant or buffalo.

 - Towards the end of the morning the temperatures will be getting quite high so you'll either make your way back to camp for lunch and a rest or find a thick shady tree to picnic under and have a snooze.

 - If you take an animal in the morning and are fairly close to camp, you can drop it off at the skinning shed.
 In most fenced areas you are never too far from camp, so you will probably return for brunch and drop off any animals at the skinning shed.